mirumee/ariadne-codegen/README.md

 client = Client(http_client=CustomComplexHttpClient())
 ```

-`CustomComplexHttpClient` needs to be instance of `httpx.AsyncClient` for async client, or `httpx.Client` for sync.
+`CustomComplexHttpClient` needs to be an instance of `httpx.AsyncClient` for async client, or `httpx.Client` for sync.

 ### Websockets